-Discover how to write travel tales readers love,
+Discover how to write travel tales readers will love,

 and how to sell your stories to newspapers and magazines.

 Hi!
 I’m Dave Fox.
-I’m a bestselling author and writing coach.
+I’m a freelance travel writer, a bestselling author, and writing and creativity coach.
 I’ve worked in more than 50 countries as a freelance travel writer, workshop presenter, and international tour guide.
 I help people write amazing tales about their journeys.